 At our discretion, we may allow businesses to increase or decrease their funding requests during the application process.

 If at any time you become unsure as to whether you will be able to make a repayment on time to your lenders, you must contact us so that we can work with you, and help you meet your repayment obligations.
+Failure to make a repayment on time may result in penalty charges.
+Please see our Business loan terms for more information.
 If you fail to inform us of the fact that you are likely to miss a payment to any lender, we will contact you after this repayment has been missed to discuss why it has been missed.
 We will then discuss setting new terms which you may be better able to meet and which the lender agrees to.
 In the event that you continue to under perform we will have no choice but to involve a debt collections agency to recover the debt from you.
 For more information on your obligations and our debt collection and repayment policy please refer to the Terms and Conditions.

 Whilst it is not necessary for your business to own assets in order to qualify for a loan, many lenders tend to favour those loan applications that offer security against the loan.
 We accept three types of security against loans, Personal guarantees, debentures or asset backed guarantees.